gmc-code/PC-microbit-micropython/docs/bots/MoveMotor/MoveMotor_line_follower.rst

 ----------------------------------------

 | Import the MOVEmotor module and setup the buggy and line sensor.
-| Make sure that the buggy is over a consistent white surface so that when it calibrates, the left and right line sensors have similar readings.
+| Make sure that the buggy is over a consistent white surface so that when the line sensors are calibrated, the left and right line sensors have similar readings.

 .. code-block:: python